dineshdk154/EXPERIMENT-NO--02-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

- INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-
+## INTERFACING DIGITAL INPUT SENSOR WITH ARDUINO PUSH BUTTON
+## DATE :23-02-24
+## NAME :DINESH KUMAR M
+## ROLLNUMBER :212221220011
+## DEPARTMENT:INFORMATION TECHNOLOGY

+**AIM**:
-**AIM**:  To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.
+To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.

 **COMPONENTS REQUIRED:**